Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ##### Usage

-This will be used by applications owners to identify changes on instances for their applications.
+This will be used by application owners to identify changes on instances for their applications.

 ##### Authorization

 We will use scopes from Maskinporten to authorize access.
-In this way it should also be possbile for a org to delegate access to events for a given org/app.
+In this way, it should also be possible for an org to delegate access to events for a given org/app.

 #### Party events